Photo: Pastor Mike Nishi stands near South Hill church in Vancouver, B.C. (Photo by MCC B.C.).

 Worship night youth leader Jonathan Mitchell says South Hill has an amazing history: “So much has happened in that building.
 It seems like holy ground in many ways.”

 Pacific Grace, which started in 1963 as Pacific Grace Mission Chapel, also has a church-planting history.
-In 2007, Nishi recorded South Hill’s genesis, calling it Pacific Grace’s “10th church plant.”
+In 2007, Nishi recorded South Hill’s genesis, calling it Grace’s “10th church plant.”
 Among them are South Vancouver Pacific Grace, North Shore Pacific Grace, and two churches in Venezuela.
 PGMBC started Cantonese language ministry in 1974 and added Mandarin ministry in 1999.

 One part of VMB’s story has a particular sweetness for many members.
 In 1961, VMB planted Burnaby’s Willingdon Church, a move which ties to the events of 2013.
-Vancouver’s Westside Church came out of Willingdon.
+Several leaders from Vancouver’s Westside Church came out of Willingdon.
 And Westside is birthing Christ City.
 Meanwhile, Willingdon has since adopted Landry as church planter, completing the circle of blessing.

 More than coincidence